emmieIO/simple_shell/README.md

 ## Conclusion

 The ALX Simple Shell project involves the development of a basic shell that provides a command-line interface for users to interact with the operating system.
 The project tasks include implementing command execution, shell built-in commands, input/output redirection, pipeline support, background processes, and signal handling.
-By completing these tasks, the project aims to create a functional and efficient shell program.
+By completing these tasks, the project aims to create a functional and efficient shell program..